Compostable and Biodegradable Plastics

 Composting Problems

-We ask that residents place compostable, biodegradable, or bioplastic materials (such as biodegradable or bio-based takeout containers and chip bags) in the garbage to ensure that these materials are not contaminating recycling or composting facilities.**
+We ask that residents place compostable, biodegradable, or bioplastic materials (such as biodegradable or bio-based takeout containers and chip bags) in the garbage to ensure that these materials do not contaminate recycling or composting facilities.